HHS/ckanext-datajson/README.md

 A CKAN extension to generate the /data.json file required by the U.S. Project Open Data guidelines (http://project-open-data.github.io/).

+It also generates a data.jsonls file in JSON-LD format.

 This module assumes metadata is stored in CKAN in the way we do it on http://hub.healthdata.gov.
 If you're storing metadata under different key names, you'll have to revise ckanext/datajson/plugin.py accordingly.